Priyanshi1310/MyntraCloneFullStack/README.md

 # Myntra Clone

-This is a fully functional e-commerce web application clone of Myntra, built using React.
+This is a fully functional e-commerce web application clone of Myntra, built using MERN Stack.
 The project mimics the core features of Myntra, including product listing, filtering, detailed product view, and cart functionality.

 ## Features